JanMalte/journey_list/README.md

-journey_list
+absence_manager
 ============

-Journey List MyBB Plugin
+Absence Manager MyBB Plugin

-journey_list is a plugin for the MyBB which provides the possibility for users, to add their journeys to a list of journeys of the board members.
+absence_manager is a plugin for the MyBB which provides the possibility for users, to add all their absences to a list of the absences of the board members.
 The plugin in the successor of the famous "Awaylist" and "Abwesenheitsliste" plugins.